ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quant_KTH.md

 The analysis of wastewater samples from Stockholm by SEEC-KTH is done in close collaboration with Stockholm Vatten och Avfall, and the Käppala Association.
 SEEC-KTH began to sample wastewater in mid-April 2020, and samples were collected from the Bromma, Henriksdal, and Käppala wastewater treatment plants.
 These plants receive wastewater from a population of approximately 360,000, 860,000, and 500,000 people, respectively.
 Please consult [this map](/wastewater/map_Kappala.pdf) for the exact catchment area of the wastewater collection channels in Käppala and [this map](/wastewater/map_Bromma_Henriksdal.pdf) for the exact catchment area of the wastewater collection channels in Bromma and Henriksdal.

 SEEC-KTH began to collect and wastewater samples from the Sjölunda wastewater treatment plant in Malmö in week 39 of 2021.
 This wastewater plant services the majority of Malmö, as well as the Burlöv municipality and parts of the municipalities of Lomma, Staffanstorp, and Svedala.
 Around 300,000 people live in the catchment area of this wastewater treatment plant.
 More information about the catchment area, including a map, can be [downloaded directly](/wastewater/sjolunda.pdf).

+Overall, SEEC-KTH analyse wastewater from around 20% of the population of Sweden.

 ## Visualisations